 Prof. Dr. Dr. Tony Gorschek is a Professor of Software Engineering at Blekinge Institute of Technology – where he works as a research leader and scientist in close collaboration with industrial partners.

-Dr. Gorschek has over fifteen years industrial experience as a CTO, senior executive consultant and engineer, but also as chief architect and product manager.
-In addition he is a serial entrepreneur – with five startups in fields ranging from logistics to internet based services and database register optimisation.
-In parallel to his research he manages his own consultancy company, works as a CTO, and serves on several boards in companies developing cutting edge technology and products.
+Dr. Gorschek has over fifteen years of industrial experience as a CTO, senior executive consultant, and engineer, but also as chief architect and product manager.
+In addition, he is a serial entrepreneur – with five startups in fields ranging from logistics to internet-based services and database register optimization.
+In parallel to his research, he manages his own consultancy company, works as a CTO and serves on several boards in companies developing cutting edge technology and products.

-Currently Dr. Gorschek works as a research scientists and research leader in collaboration with over a dozen companies developing scalable, efficient and effective solutions in the areas of Requirements Engineering, Product Management, Value based product development, Verification & Validation, and Real Agile™ and Lean product development and evolution.
+Currently, Dr. Gorschek works as a research scientist and research leader in collaboration with over a dozen companies developing scalable, efficient and effective solutions in the areas of Requirements Engineering, Product Management, Value-based product development, Verification & Validation, and Real Agile™ and Lean product development and evolution.